Richard Chenevix Trench: Life

 In 1851 he established his fame as a philologist by The Study of Words, originally delivered as lectures to the pupils of the Diocesan Training School, Winchester.
 His stated purpose was to demonstrate that in words, even taken singly, "there are boundless stores of moral and historic truth, and no less of passion and imagination laid up"—an argument which he supported by a number of apposite illustrations.
 It was followed by two little volumes of similar character—English Past and Present (1855) and A Select Glossary of English Words (1859).
 All have gone through numerous editions and have contributed much to promote the historical study of the English tongue.
 Another great service to English philology was rendered by his paper, read before the Philological Society, On some Deficiencies in our English Dictionaries (1857), which gave the first impulse to the great Oxford English Dictionary.
-Trench envisaged a totally new dictionary that was a 'lexicon totius Anglicitatis'.
+Trench envisaged a totally new dictionary that was a "lexicon totius Anglicitatis".
 As one of the three founders of the dictionary, he expressed his vision thus: it would be 'an entirely new Dictionary; no patch upon old garments, but a new garment throughout'.

 His advocacy of a revised translation of the New Testament (1858) helped promote another great national project.
 In 1856 he published a valuable essay on Calderón, with a translation of a portion of Life is a Dream in the original metre.
-In 1841 he had published his Notes on the Parables of our Lord, and in 1846 his Notes on the Miracles, popular works which are treasuries of erudite and acute illustration.
+In 1841 he published his Notes on the Parables of our Lord, and in 1846 his Notes on the Miracles, popular works which are treasuries of erudite and acute illustration.

+In 1856 Trench became Dean of Westminster Abbey, a position which suited him.
+Here he introduced evening nave services.